zephyrproject-rtos/zephyr/doc/guides/porting/board_porting.rst

   0.x.0-0.99.99 and 1.0.0-1.99.99, and it is expected that the implementation will not work with board revision 2.0.0, then giving ``HIGHEST_REVISION 1.99.99`` causes an error if the user builds using ``<board>@2.0.0``.

+* ``VALID_REVISIONS``: if given, specifies a list of revisions that are valid for this board.
+If this argument is not given, then each Kconfig fragment of the form ``<board>_<revision>.conf`` in the board folder will be used as a valid revision for the board.

 .. _porting_custom_board_revisions: